hubotio/hubot/docs/scripting.md

 ### Advanced HTTP and HTTPS settings

-As mentioned previously, Hubot uses [ScopedHttpClient](../src/httpclient.js) to provide a simple interface for making HTTP and HTTPS requests.
+As mentioned previously, Botforge uses [ScopedHttpClient](../src/httpclient.js) to provide a simple interface for making HTTP and HTTPS requests.
 Under the hood, it's using node's [http](http://nodejs.org/api/http.html) and [https](http://nodejs.org/api/https.html) modules, but tries to provide an easier Domain Specific Language (DSL) for common kinds of Web Service interactions.

 If you need to control options on `http` and `https` more directly, you pass a second parameter to `robot.http` that will be passed on to `ScopedHttpClient` which will be passed on to `http` and `https`: